alex-karpenko/git-events-runner/docs/intro/overview.md

 and doesn't matter where were changes: at application side (actual state) or in the git repo with config (desired state).
 So GitOps operator reacts on changes at both sides: desired (git) and actual (application or infrastructure).

-GitEventsRunner is also intended to react on changes at Git side but not at application/infrastructure (actual) side.
+Git Events Runner is also intended to react on changes at Git side but not at application/infrastructure (actual) side.
 This is a huge difference: we just use Git to store code, configs, etc. which we need to execute within Kubernetes cluster.
-So we even don't have such entity as "actual state": **GitEventsRunner is about "changes as events"**.
+So we even don't have such entity as "actual state": **Git Events Runner is about "changes as events"**.

-Yes, theoretically it's possible to implement GitOps approach using GitEventsRunner but lots of brilliant GitOps solutions are already implemented.
+Yes, theoretically it's possible to implement GitOps approach using Git Events Runner but lots of brilliant GitOps solutions are already implemented.